Azure Container Registry is a managed Docker registry service based on the open-source Docker Registry 2.0.

 Azure Container Registry is also a suite of features that provides Docker container image builds capability in Azure.
 Configurable build tasks can help to automate container OS and framework patching pipelines and build images automatically when commits will come to the code repository.

-The differences in prices is "radical" but there is no problem with later tier changing:
+The differences in prices is "radical" but there is no problem with later tier changing when needed.

 So, assuming full storage utilization per month we have 10GB for €4.37/month, 100GB for €17.45/month and 500GB for €43.59/month.